-With granite you receive the beauty of natural stone.
-The various minerals within granite add depth and character making every granite top different.
-The colour of your granite countertop will never fade and do not depreciate in value.
-If choosing granite as your stone, one thing to consider is you will need to periodically seal your kitchen surface to maintain it’s lustre and stain resistance.
+With granite, you receive the beauty of natural stone.
+The various minerals within granite add depth and character, making every granite top different.
+The colour of your granite countertop will never fade and they do not depreciate in value.
+If choosing granite as your stone, you will surely enjoy the look.
+However, you must consider one factor: you will need to periodically seal your kitchen surface to maintain it’s lustre and stain resistance.

-Formed by heat and pressure, it can take the heat of a pan, kettle or hot pots.
+- Formed by heat and pressure, it can take the heat of a pan, kettle or pot.

-Quartz is a manufactured product and can be very attractive and is the most versatile.
+Quartz is a manufactured product, can be very attractive, and is the most versatile.
 The manufacturing process allows a much wider range of colours than you’ll find in natural stones such as marble or granite.
-The appearance of the finished engineered stone is rich, even luxurious.
+The appearance of the finished engineered stone is rich and luxurious.

-Quartz has the same durability as concrete and granite, but is quite a bit more forgiving, so it won’t chip or crack as easily.
+Quartz has the same durability as concrete and granite, but is quite a bit more forgiving.
+Therefore, it won’t chip or crack as easily.
 It doesn’t have the same hardness in the feel that some people find unpleasant.

 Like other hard surface countertop materials, quartz is non-porous so it resists staining much better than granite, marble and concrete.
-It stands up to juice, oil, wine, tomato, coffee and other sources of stains in the kitchen.
+It stands up to hair oils and other haircare products, candles, toothpaste, and other sources of stains in the bathroom.
 For cleanliness, a non-porous surface means that it will not harbour bacteria or viruses.
-You can always be confident that you are getting your quartz countertop absolutely clean, and that’s a great benefit in the kitchen.
+You can always be confident that you are getting your quartz countertop absolutely clean, and that’s a great benefit in the bathroom.

 The first concern is the porous nature of marble.
 It’s more porous than granite, so it more readily absorbs liquids.
-That means that oil, coffee, wine, juice and other kitchen spills penetrate deeper into the stone very quickly, and are very hard to get out.
+That means that oil, coffee, wine, juice, and other kitchen spills penetrate deeper into the stone very quickly.
+In turn, these spills are very hard to get out.

 The second reason to be concerned about marble kitchen counters is that the material isn’t sturdy enough for the kitchen.
 Sharp knives can scratch the surface.
-Heavy pots or mugs may chip the marble or even break off a corner.
+Plus, heavy pots or mugs may chip the marble or even break off a corner.